JIBINJJOHNY/exploregermany/README.md

 |Contact Email   | contact_email |EmailField| blank=False, null=False|
 |Contact Phone   | contact_phone |CharField| max_length=15, blank=True|
 |Special Requests  | special_requests |TextField| blank=True|

+## Deployment

+The app and associated resources were deployed as follows:

+- **Application Deployment**: The app was deployed to [Heroku](https://www.heroku.com).

+- **Database Deployment**: The database is hosted on Heroku using PostgreSQL.
+Heroku provides a managed PostgreSQL database for this application.